What happens after a domain name expires?

 What happens after the domain has passed the grace period?

-After a domain has passed through any applicable expiration grace period, the domain may go into redemption status.
+After a domain has passed through any applicable expiration grace period, the domain may be sold in auction, removed from the account, or go into a redemption grace period (during which time there is an additional fee involved to recover the domain).

 "Redemption Grace Period" or RGP, is the grace period provided after the registrar has issued a delete request to the registry.
 The Redemption Period is managed by the registry of the TLD.
 There is a fee to restore your domain from either Redemption status (normally $250) and it is not discountable.
 This fee is in addition to the domain renewal fee.
 To process a Redemption order, please follow the instructions in the article, "How to Recover Domains in Redemption Status".